markstocks/markstocks-WavePeel-Books/README.md

 - [PROGRAM AND CODE IN PYTHON](./PROGRAM%20AND%20CODE%20IN%20PYTHON/): Problems, PseudoCode and PythonCode, plus some business examples.

 ## Coming Soon:
-- PROGRAM AND CODE IN ZIG
+- Feb 2025: PROGRAM AND CODE IN ZIG - Level 1, (note: might be level 2).
-- PROGRAM AND CODE IN SQL
+- Mar 2025: PROGRAM AND CODE IN SQL - Level 1.
+- May 2025: PROGRAM AND CODE USING ZIG POINTERS level 2.